 The screws must be located outside the frame on the inside of the HW tank compartment.
-With the frame in place mark 4 locations for the screws, 2 above and 2 below, then remove the frame to drill.
+With the frame in place, mark 4 locations for the screws, 2 above and 2 below, then remove the frame to drill the pilot holes.
 I suggest drilling pilot holes to insure when the screws go in they do not accidentally move the tank since is in a free float stage at the moment.
+(Heads up!
+The 2 holes I drilled in the bottom were into a steel rail, not wood).